cpldcpu/light_ws2812/README.md

 	- Initial release of V2 lib with new interface and architecture.
 - v2.1 2014/03/08
 	- Added Arduino and C++ support courtesy of Matthias Riegler (@xvzf)
+- v2.2 2014/11/30
+	- Improved Ardunio version with variable color order, courtesy of Windell Oskay (@oskay)
+	- Fixed a bug where the other bits of the port were trashed in Arduino version.

 You can find the old V1 here: https://github.com/cpldcpu/light_ws2812/tree/v1.0